-In accordance with NYS law, in order for the doctors to dispense any medication (yes, even flea/tick and heartworm prevention) and any prescription diets, your pet needs to have been examined by one of our doctors within a year.
+In accordance with NYS law, in order for the doctor to dispense any medication (yes, even flea/tick and heartworm prevention) and any prescription diets, your pet needs to have been examined by our doctor within a year.
 A doctor-patient relationship must be maintained on a yearly basis in order to receive medications.
 Some medications that are dispensed also require blood testing (ie. heartworm prevention, thyroid medication, NSAIDs, etc.).
 These blood tests are done to ensure adequate medication dosage, as well as pet health and safety.
 If you are unsure if your pet needs an exam or blood testing done give our office a call!

 Please visit this link for more information.